mxstbr/mxstbr.com/pages/thoughts/css-in-js.md

   body="Add, change and delete CSS without unexpected consequences and avoid dead code."
 />

-Teams especially benefit from this confidence boost.
-One cannot expect everybody to have a comprehensive understanding of CSS.
+My teams have especially benefited from this confidence boost.
+I cannot expect everybody to have a comprehensive understanding of CSS.
 On top of that, deadlines can get in the way of quality.

 With CSS-in-JS my teams codebase stays clean and we avoid common CSS frustrations like class name collisions. ✅